 With its Erasmus+ Key Action 2, the European Union is providing support for cooperation projects between organisations.
-These aim to exchange good practice, use new technologies, develop innovative teaching and learning methods, support non-formal learning and develop common tools and activities at local, regional, national or European level.
+These projects in the youth field aim to exchange good practice, use new technologies, develop innovative teaching and learning methods, support non-formal learning and develop common tools and activities at local, regional, national or European level.
 In the Framework of the Generation Europe network, the European Union has co-funded the following partnerships:

 Youth Voices Rising: Empowering Through Local and EU Advocacy